Danny2168h/FitnessApp/README.md

 - The user will be able to view the caloric goal in the day, this should update as activities or foods are added.
 (GRADE THIS)
 - The user will be able to get a recommendation for their diet based on the foods they have eaten.

+***User Stories Phase 2***
+- The user will be able to save their account information and all the foods along with exercises they have done.
+- The user upon starting the program, will be allowed a choice to load their account info with all the foods and exercises they have done.